TomaszKandula/TokanPages/Backend/TokanPages.Backend.Database/README.md

 In such case EF Core will perform downgrade database then we can perform `remove-migration`.

 Important: do not modify manually migrations and auto-generated scripts by EF Core.

+Note: alternatively, you can run `dotnet ef database update` in PowerShell terminal outside of IDE.